-Natural disasters such as hurricanes, wildfires, and floods are occurrences that typically provide advance warnings for the probability of an occurrence.
-Listen for additional advisories and be prepared to act upon state and/or local agency warnings to either evacuate or shelter in place.
+Natural disasters such as hurricanes, wildfires and floods are occurrences that typically provide advance warnings for the probability of an occurrence.
+Listen for additional advisories and be prepared to act upon state and/or local agencies for early warnings to either evacuate or shelter in place because of COVID-19.
 The unpredictable nature of climate and weather events makes it difficult for underwriters to assess risk, but that does not stop them from trying.